 Parents know very well the struggle with bed time.
-For parents of kids on the spectrum, the challenge can be all the more daunting, but all the more rewarding if done right.
+For parents of kids with behavioral issues, the challenge can be all the more daunting, but all the more rewarding if done right.

-Studies have shown that most autistic children have significant sleep problems.
+Studies have shown that most children with behavioral issues have significant sleep problems.
 These problems typically come in the form of difficulty falling asleep and repeated awakenings in the middle of the night.
 These deficits often stem from sensory issues or chemical imbalances in the brain.
 Lack of sleep and disrupted sleep often result in increased inattentiveness, hyperactivity, problematic behavior, and irritability.

 If you have experienced nighttime behavior problems, or simply notice bed time being a struggle for your child, try keeping a sleep diary.
 Write down how each night goes for your child and read through to pick up on any patterns on their sleep problems.
 Once you start trying different solutions, you can also use this to track the progress of the methods you implement.